 Deep Dive: HVAC

 Just as with electrical wiring and plumbing, I enjoy building an HVAC system.
-But unlike the electrical and plumbing systems for the house, I didn't have plans already laid out before going to work, because I didn't nail down what type of system I'd be using until the house was under construction.
-Ultimately I made things up as I went along, necessitating a number of minor structural revisions.
+But unlike the electrical and plumbing systems for the house, I didn't have plans already laid out before going to work, because I didn't nail down what type of system I'd be using until the house was already under construction.
+Ultimately I made things up as I went along, which necessitated a number of minor structural revisions.

-What's a Heat Pump?
+Factoid: What's a Heat Pump?

 A heat pump is basically an air conditioner that can run in reverse.
 An air conditioner transfers heat from the inside to the outside by means of a compressed refrigerant.
 A heat pump can also move heat from the outside to the inside by the same means—even when it's very cold outside—by simply reversing the flow of the refrigerant.